Extraordinary people like you, me, the curious, the handyman, DIY'er or hobbyist. The people who want to mend and create - we are extraordinary.

 I've covered the power input, now to look at the other side of the electrical circuit.

-The work clamp is connected directly to your metal welding project or onto the metal surface you're welding on.
-For example your welding table.
+The work clamp, usually made of electricity conducting metal, is clipped directly onto your metal welding project.
+Or some folks like to clip their clamp onto the metal surface they are welding on.
+For example, their welding table.

 A cord connects your ground clamp to your MIG welder and through your MIG welder takes the electrical current back to earth.